yoshida-lab/PolSter/README.md

 Particle_num.txt: The number of particles for particle filter: recommend more than 100000

-SRR960177_pickup_gene_num_joint_ei_av_mu_tau_sigma.txt: hyper parameter for each gene, mu is the initial state of variable of state model, tau is noise of system model, and sigma is noise of meaturement model (log).
+SRR960177_pickup_gene_num_joint_ei_av_mu_tau_sigma.txt: hyper parameter for each gene, mu is the initial state of variable of state model, tau is noise of system model, and sigma is noise of measurement model (log).
 The detail is described in our paper as follows.

 SRR960177_pickup_gene_num_joint_ei_av_chrPosSE_sig_len5cor05_cov01raw.txt: gene number, chrosome numer, gene name, strand, start, end.
 Here, one gene resulted in combined all isoforms in one.